Beyond Inverted Pendulums: Task-optimal Simple Models of Legged Locomotion: Mirrored Reduced-order Model

-where $r_m$ is the embedding function of the mirror model, and $M$ is the mirror function such that $q_m = M(q)$ and $q = M(q_m)$.
+Let $q_m$ and $v_m$ be the generalized position and velocity of the ``mirrored robot", shown in Fig. \ref{fig:mirror_robot}.
+Mathematically, the mirrored ROM $\mu_m$ is with where $r_m$ is the embedding function of the mirror model, and $M$ is the mirror function such that $q_m = M(q)$ and $q = M(q_m)$.
 We note that the two models, in Eq. \eqref{eq:model_def} and \eqref{eq:mirrored_model_def}, share the same dynamics function $g$.